openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 ```

 This technique is often used with an "eyedropper-style" interaction, in which the user selects the target color interactively (by clicking).
-Note that there are more sophisticated ways of measuring "[color distance](http://en.wikipedia.org/wiki/Color_difference)", such as the Delta-E [calculation](http://colormine.org/delta-e-calculator/) in the CIE76 color space, that are much more robust to variations in lighting and also have a stronger basis in human color perception.
+Note that there are more sophisticated ways of measuring "[color distance](http://en.wikipedia.org/wiki/Color_difference)", such as the *Delta-E* [calculation](http://colormine.org/delta-e-calculator/) in the CIE76 color space, that are much more robust to variations in lighting and also have a stronger basis in human color perception.

 #### Three-Channel (RGB) Images.

 Our Lincoln portrait image shows an 8-bit, 1-channel, "[grayscale](http://en.wikipedia.org/wiki/Grayscale)" image.
 Each pixel uses a single round number (technically, an unsigned char) to represent a single luminance value.
 But other data types and formats are possible.

 For example, it is common for color images to be represented by 8-bit, *3-channel* images.
 In this case, each pixel brings together 3 bytes' worth of information: one byte each for red, green and blue intensities.
-In computer memory, it is common for these values to be interleaved R-G-B. As you can see, color images necessarily contain three times as much data.
+In computer memory, it is common for these values to be interleaved R-G-B. As you can see, RGB color images necessarily contain three times as much data.

 ![Interleaved RGB pixels](images/interleaved_1.png)